comewel/Nixie-clock-BLE/README.md

 # nixie-clock-project
 Project inspired by [GreatScott!](https://www.youtube.com/watch?v=ObgmVNV1Kfg)'s video.
-The main difference is in the MCU choice, in this project it is used the ESP32 to give the Nixie clock change of time capabilities.
+The main difference is in the MCU choice, in this project it is used the ESP32 to give the Nixie clock the change of time capabilities throughout bluetooth.

 ## PCB looks like
 #### Front: